0xCompute/rubidity/rubidity-by-example/README.md

 convention.

-No multiple "diamond-shaped whatever-algo linearized"¹ inheritance.
+No multiple "diamond-shaped whatever-algo¹ linearized" inheritance.
 Only linear single inheritance.
 Use module includes for adding (reusing/shared) functions.